-12. Information disclosed in accordance with the ISSB Standards should be:
+12. Information disclosed in accordance with the ISSB Standards should be: (Select all that apply)

 - a.
 Decision-useful

 - b.
 Material

 - c.
 Misleading

 - d.
 Comparable

 The zoom poll should appear on your screen momentarily.
 If it does not appear, feel free to answer in the chat box or message the hosts directly.